Management of USDA Foods Inventories at Processors

 Nutrition Services Division Management Bulletin

-Subject: Management of U.S. Department of Agriculture Foods Inventories at Processors
+Subject: Management of U.S. Department of Agriculture Foods Inventories at Processors–Revised

 Responsibilities of the RAs

-An RA should divert USDA Foods to processors in amounts needed to produce the quantity of end products the RA can use during the school year.
+An RA is responsible for planning the usage of their USDA Foods and should only divert USDA Foods to processors in amounts needed to produce the quantity of end products the RA can procure and use during the same school year.